whitenightwu/caffe-quant-TI/README.md

 * Please see the [installation instructions](INSTALL.md) for installing the dependencies and building the code.

-### Features
+### Training procedure
+After cloning and building this source code, please visit [tidsp/caffe-jacinto-models](https://github.com/tidsp/caffe-jacinto-models) to do the training.

+### Additional Information (can be skipped)

 New layers and options have been added to support sparsity and quantization.
 A brief explanation is given in this section, but more details can be found by [clicking here](FEATURES.md).

 Note that Caffe-jacinto does not directly support any embedded/low-power device.
 But the models trained by it can be used for fast inference on such a device due to the sparsity and quantization.